-- (1) The numbers of shares and percentages set forth opposite each entity under this heading reflect record ownership or through CRL Acquisition LLC which is controlled by the DLJMB Funds and not beneficial ownership.
-The subtotals, however, have been calculated in accordance with the beneficial ownership rules.
-The following related investors have been aggregated for beneficial ownership purposes: DLJ Merchant Banking Partners II, L.P.; DLJ Merchant Banking Partners II-A, L.P.; DLJ Investment Partners, L.P.; DLJ Offshore Partners II, C.V.; DLJ Capital Corp.; DLJ Diversified Partners, L.P.; DLJ Diversified Partners-A, L.P.; DLJ Millennium Partners, L.P.; DLJ Millennium Partners-A, L.P.; DLJ Investment Funding, Inc.; DLJ EAB Partners, L.P.; DLJ ESC II, L.P., DLJ Investment Funding, Inc.; DLJ Capital Corporation; Sprout Capital VIII, L.P. and Sprout Venture Capital, L.P.
-See "Relationships and Transactions with Related Parties."
-The address of each of these investors is 277 Park Avenue, New York, New York 10172, except the address of Offshore Partners is John B. Gorsiraweg 14 Willemstad, Curacao, Netherlands Antilles. - (2) Includes 1,685,050 shares of common stock underlying currently exercisable warrants owned by DLJMB Funds and affiliates. - (3) Includes 97,363 shares of common stock underlying currently exercisable warrants owned by Carlyle High Yield Partners. - (4) Represents shares beneficially owned by B&L through a wholly owned subsidiary.
-Mr. McCluski is Senior Vice President and Chief Financial Officer of Bausch & Lomb Incorporated.

-- (5) Represents shares beneficially owned through wholly owned subsidiaries. - (6) The numbers of shares and percentages set forth opposite each entity under this heading reflect record ownership and not beneficial ownership.
-The subtotals, however, have been calculated in accordance with the beneficial ownership rules.
-The following related investors have been aggregated for beneficial ownership purposes: TCW Crescent Mezzanine Trust II; TCW/Crescent Mezzanine Partners II, L.P.; TCW Leveraged Income Trust, L.P.; TCW Leveraged Income Trust II, L.P.; Crescent/Mach I Partners, L.P. - (7) Messrs.
-Cawthorn, Dean, Perper, Rogers and Wendt are officers of DLJ Merchant Banking, Inc., an affiliate of the DLJMB Funds.
-Shares shown for Messrs.
-Cawthorn, Dean, Perper, Rogers and Wendt exclude shares shown as held by the DLJMB Funds, as to which they disclaim beneficial ownership.
-The address of each of these investors is 277 Park Avenue, New York, New York 10172. - (8) Vice President, Charles River Europe. - (9) Includes shares of common stock subject to options that are exercisable within 60 days from June 18, 2001.
+- (1) See "Relationships and Transactions with Related Parties."
+The address of each of these investors is 11 Madison Avenue, 16th Floor, New York, New York 10010, except the address of Offshore Partners is John B. Gorsiraweg 14 Willemstad, Curacao, Netherlands Antilles and the address of DLJ Capital Corp., Sprout Capital VIII L.P. and Sprout Venture Capital LP. is 277 Park Avenue, New York, New York 10172. - (2) Includes 1,685,050 shares of common stock underlying currently exercisable warrants owned by DLJMB Funds and affiliates. - (3) Includes 97,363 shares of common stock underlying currently exercisable warrants owned by Carlyle High Yield Partners. - (4) Represents shares beneficially owned by B&L through a wholly owned subsidiary.
+Mr. McCluski is Senior Vice President and Chief Financial Officer of Bausch & Lomb Incorporated. - (5) Represents shares beneficially owned through wholly owned subsidiaries. - (6) Messrs.
+Dean, Perper, Rogers and Wendt are officers of DLJ Merchant Banking, Inc., an affiliate of the DLJMB Funds.
+Messrs.
+Dean, Perper, Rogers and Wendt disclaim beneficial ownership with respect to the shares held by the DLJMB Funds.
+The address of each of these investors is 11 Madison Avenue, New York, New York 10010.

+(7) Vice President, Charles River Europe.

+(8) Includes shares of common stock subject to options that are exercisable within 60 days from June 18, 2001.